reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 		pop ebp
 		ret

-It says if the blank condition is satisfied, it skips two's complement negation of edx, move edx value to eax, and returns eax value as the final.
+It says if the blank condition is satisfied, it skips two's complement negation of EDX, move EDX value to EAX, and returns EAX value as the final.
 What value should be compared?
-Since the callee sheep returns the value into eax, the answer should compare eax value with 0, so that the non-negative parameter can ignore the neg instruction.
+Since the callee sheep returns the value into EAX, the answer should compare EAX value with 0, so that the non-negative parameter can ignore the neg instruction.

 		cmp eax, 0